syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 signature.Reason = "I am author of this document.";

-//Create appearance for the digital siganture
+//Create appearance for the digital signature.

 signature.Appearance.Normal.Graphics.DrawImage(signatureImage, signature.Bounds);

-//Save the PDF document to stream
+//Save the PDF document to stream.

 MemoryStream stream = new MemoryStream();

 document.Save(stream);

-//Closes the document
+//Close the document.

 document.Close(true);

-//Save the stream into PDF file
+//Save the stream into PDF file.

-//The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
-Refer to the PDF/Xamarin section for respective code samples
+//The operation of Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
+Refer to the PDF/Xamarin section for respective code samples.

 if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
 {